MoniqueCastro/shopping-list/README.md

 # shopping-list
-An interactive and responsive shopping list, where you can add, remove and cross off itens.
+An interactive and responsive shopping list, where you can add, remove and cross out items.
 This project was created using HTML, CSS and JavaScript.

 ## How to use?